 In 2018 the LME traded 185 million lots valued at $15.7 trillion.
 According to the LME, trading on the exchange exceeds world metal production by a factor of 40.

-Although the Montreal Stock Exchange was officially the first Canadian exchange, it was Toronto that would eventually dominate.
+Although the Montreal Stock Exchange was officially the first Canadian exchange, Toronto would eventually dominate.

-The Toronto Stock Exchange was unofficially started by a small group of businessmen in 1852.
-It became official in 1861 with a framework for trading and 18 listed financial and real estate securities.
+A small group of businessmen unofficially started the Toronto Stock Exchange in 1852.
+It became official in 1861 with a framework for trading.
+It began with 18 listed financial and real estate securities.
 An Act of the Ontario Legislature recognized the exchange in 1878.

-The TSE merged with the Standard Stock and Mining Exchange (an unregulated junior exchange) in 1934 during the depression, but continued to grow with a growing nation.
+The TSE merged with the Standard Stock and Mining Exchange (an unregulated junior exchange) in 1934 during the depression.

-In 2001, the TSE acquired the Venture Exchange and combined with the Montreal Exchange in 2008 to become the TMX Group.
-TMX was subsequently acquired by Maple Group in 2012.
+In 2001, the TSE acquired the Venture Exchange.
+It combined with the Montreal Exchange in 2008 to become the TMX Group.
+Maple Group subsequently acquired TMX in 2012.

 The TMX Group today provides trading across equities, fixed income, derivatives and energy markets.
 From a modest 18 stocks in 1861, the TMX Group today ranks as a top 10 exchange internationally with a total listed stock market cap of over $2 trillion.

-They had a mere 5 stocks at the time.
+They had a mere five stocks at the time.

-The New York Stock and Exchange Board was formed in 1817, which became officially known as the New York Stock Exchange in 1863.
+The New York Stock and Exchange Board was formed in 1817.
+It became officially known as the New York Stock Exchange in 1863.

 The NYSE was officially registered with the newly created Securities and Exchange Commission (SEC) in 1934.

-It became a publicly traded company in 2006 as the NYSE Group and merged with Euronext in 2007.
-The organization was taken over by the Intercontinental Exchange Group in 2013, and the Euronext portion was spun off shortly after.
+It became a publicly-traded company in 2006 as the NYSE Group and merged with Euronext in 2007.
+The Intercontinental Exchange Group took over the organization in 2013, and the Euronext portion was spun off shortly after.

 The stock exchanges of the past grew slowly at first and then advanced rapidly with the economy.
 However, this long slow incubation period of exchange development started to change with advances in technology.

 What had previously taken hundreds of years to achieve was accomplished in less than half a century.
-One could argue in the case of the NASDAQ it took only 30 years.
+One could argue that in the case of the NASDAQ, it took only 30 years.

 The NASDAQ merged with the OMX in Sweden to form the NASDAQ OMX group in 2007.

-Today the NASDAQ covers a wide range of financial products including equities, futures, options and fixed income.
-The NASDAQ has 3,900 listed issues and a market cap for all listed shares of over $13 trillion.
+Today the NASDAQ covers a wide range of financial products, including equities, futures, options and fixed income.
+The NASDAQ has 3,900 listed issues and a market cap for all listed shares of over $19 trillion.

-From a buck to 11 exchanges in 2 decades
+From a buck to 11 exchanges and Bakkt in 2 decades

 The all-electronic commodities trading platform launched in 2000.